 - Interim housing provides a safe and nurturing place to live, meals, and all other basic necessities.

-- Case management services enable each woman to work directly with skilled staff to develop her individualized plan for permanent housing, stable income, self-sufficiency, and education/training.
+- Case management services enable each resident to work directly with skilled staff to develop her individualized plan for permanent housing, stable income, self-sufficiency, and education/training.

 - Family Services staff work with the children and their mothers to address each child’s unique mental, physical, social, and educational needs.
 Trauma-specific interventions are coordinated with other social service agencies, medical professionals and educators.